mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 Use emerging learner requests to shape a collection of code examples and supporting documentation based on recognisable gameplay design patterns.
 Encourage the use of this collection to provide needed technical support in a way which allows learners to incorporate new features based on their own choices.

 Allow flexible working practices and incorporate regular play-testing as a way to encourage learners to be able to draw on existing learning relationships they have with family members and to allow new repertoires of practice with peers to emerge.

+Finally, as explored briefly above, incorporate playful approaches to build connections with home play funds of knowledge.

 ### Concluding remarks

-While the application of the research is still at its early stages the recommendation above are framed as imperatives, as I have found the process convincing and wish to encourage wider testing of these processes to test the generalisability of the findings.
-There are other reasons to further explore these findings.
+While the application of the research is still at its early stages the recommendations above are framed as imperatives, as I wish to encourage wider testing of these processes to test the generalisability of the findings based on several motivations to further explore these findings.

-Firstly the overall approach is aligned with solid foundations of use of funds of identity as an inclusive and transformatory practice for young people using digital technology, as explored in a special issue of Mind, Culture and Activity.
+Firstly the overall approach is aligned with solid foundations of use of funds of identity as an inclusive and transformational practice for young people using digital technology, as explored in a special issue of Mind, Culture and Activity.

 Secondly, the process of drawing on games a base for the expression of these funds of identity remains a valid approach, for while research on game making may have waned in terms of the next fashionable thing, its interest from young people endures.